nixworks/public/news/2015/05/19/index.md

 ##### 2015 Colombian landslide
 ### [The death toll from landslides in the Colombian town of Salgar rises to 56 with scores missing. ](/news/2015/05/19/the-death-toll-from-landslides-in-the-colombian-town-of-salgar-rises-to-56-with-scores-missing.md)
-_Context: 2015 Colombian landslide, Salgar, Colombia_
+_Context: Salgar, 2015 Colombian landslide, Colombia_

 ##### Germanwings Flight 9525
 ### [French prosecutors say the passengers onboard the Germanwings flight that crashed in southern France have all been identified, and their bodies can be returned home to their families. ](/news/2015/05/19/french-prosecutors-say-the-passengers-onboard-the-germanwings-flight-that-crashed-in-southern-france-have-all-been-identified-and-their-bod.md)
-_Context: Germanwings Flight 9525, France, French-born_
+_Context: French-born, Germanwings Flight 9525, French_

 ##### Baku
 ### [ At least 16 people are killed and scores are injured in a residential building fire in Baku, Azerbaijan. ](/news/2015/05/19/at-least-16-people-are-killed-and-scores-are-injured-in-a-residential-building-fire-in-baku-azerbaijan.md)